Security & Governance

 • Settlement triggering

-Mitigations: staleness checks, multi-feed aggregation, sequencer validation on L2.
+Mitigations: Staleness checks, multi-feed aggregation, sequencer validation on L2, 2% deviation check against Curve EMA.

 Smart Contract Risk